Quantum interferometers: principles and applications: N00N State Interferometer

-Fiber optic gyroscopes (FOG) that utilize the Sagnac effect are highly valuable for sensing and navigation purposes, providing precise measurements across a wide range of applications including spacecraft, aircraft, and autonomous vehicles.
+Fiber optic gyroscopes (FOG), which utilize the Sagnac interferometer, are highly valuable for sensing and navigation purposes, providing precise measurements across a wide range of applications \cite{Lefevre2022BOOK}.
 Similar to conventional optical sensors, the performance of these devices is ultimately limited by the SNL.
 Quantum-enhanced interferometry provides a solution to surpass this limitation by utilizing nonclassical light states.
-In Ref.\,\cite{Fink2019NJP}, Fink et. al. report on an entangled-photon gyroscope that employs two-photon N00N-state interferometers, enabling super-resolution and phase sensitivity that surpass the SNL.
-Figure\,\ref{N00Ngyroscope} shows the experimental setup and the measured results of the N00NSI-based fiber optical gyroscope (FOG).
+In Ref.\,\cite{Fink2019NJP}, Fink et al. report on an entangled-photon gyroscope that employs two-photon N00N-state interferometers, enabling super-resolution and phase sensitivity that surpass the SNL.
+Figure\,\ref{N00Ngyroscope} shows the experimental setup and the measured results of the N00N-SI based FOG.
 Although quantum-enhanced FOG technology is not yet competitive with classical FOG, it still possesses distinct advantages of its own.
 Laser-driven FOG uses an optical power of approximately 20 $\mu$W , which corresponds to a rate of $156 \times 10^{12}$ photons per second (at $\lambda$ = 1550 nm).
 In contrast, the detected photon rate of the N00N state is $100\times10^3$ in this experiment.
 This relatively low photon rate was mainly limited by the detectors they used.
 This work is an important step towards reaching the utmost sensitivity limits in Sagnac interferometry using N00N states.